Articles by City & Category

 Dress for the Weather

-Hornblower suggests dressing business-casual for a dinner cruise and smart-casual for a brunch cruise.
-Casual attire is appropriate for all other Hornblower cruises.
+City Cruises suggests dressing business-casual for a dinner cruise and smart-casual for a brunch cruise.
+Casual attire is appropriate for all other City Cruises.
 No matter what type of cruise you’re on, remember to dress for the weather.
 Rain or shine, your cruise will set sail.
 Even if the weather forecast predicts a clear and sunny day, consider bringing a windbreaker or light jacket.
 Even within New York Harbor, it can be windy out on the water.

-Tips for the Best Visit to Hornblower Cruises
+Tips for the Best Visit to City Cruises